 Most museums are places of a very quiet user experience (UX).
 That’s not bad, but they could be the home of a joyful one.
-That would not only attract wider audiences, but would also revitalize the vision that is normally held about them and art.
-Instead, they use to be the home of monotony.
+That would not only attract wider audiences (and that should be taken with care), but would also revitalize the vision that is normally held about them and art.
+Instead, they are used to be the home of monotony.

 Although art museums are not the only ones there are, here we will talk exclusively about them and review the way we relate to these museums as users.
 Every time we go to an art museum we have a user experience and this experience will determine whether we return or not.

 The UX design of an art museum should let its visitors explore, discover and create.
 That should be it!
 Explore, discover and create.
-That’s what a museum should be about.
+That’s what a museum should be about concerning their visitors.
 Anything else is just accessory.

 “It’s a lovely experience walking around a museum by yourself.”~ Brad Pitt

-To go to a museum for the 1rst or the 16th time should be a experience of exploration.
+To go to a museum for the 1rst or the 16th time should be an experience of exploration.
 If you have never been at that museum, you should go with the mind of a great explorer.
-Eager to embark in new adventures, to get to new places and to find stuff that could teach you, seduce you, question or balance your inner self.
+Eager to embark in new adventures, to get to new places, and to find things that could teach you, seduce you, question or balance your inner self.